 Key Takeaways

-- Recommendations trump mentions — ChatGPT recommends 44x more often than Google AIO
+- Recommendations trump mentions, ChatGPT recommends much more often than Google AIO does

 Conclusion